vanegasj/MDTutorials/g_membed/README.md

 ```
 NOTE: The input file POPE200_solv_adj.pdb was generated after adjusting the box dimensions to ensure there were no water molecules between lipid bilayer leaflets and no water molecules outside the box (visually).

-10. Perform the energy minimization sequencially using gromacs "mdrun" after "grompp" command as above.
+10. Perform the energy minimization sequentially using gromacs "mdrun" after "grompp" command as above.

 NOTE: confout.gro is a gromacs coordinate file that is generated after the first energy minimization run (unconstrained bonds) and is used as input for the second energy minimization run (all-bonds constrained).
 The other files that has information on energies, trajectories, minimization run outputs, log files are generated as well.
 Make sure to rename them and save for further analysis.